Welcome Optometric Students

 The New Jersey Society of Optometric Physicians is lucky to have TWO great optometric colleges right in its own backyard -- Pennsylvania College of Optometry (PCO) and SUNY State College of Optometry (SUNY).

 Don't attend a college in the area?
-Join us on facebook where you can check out pictures from the latest events, network with other students, or join a discussion group to stay involved.
+Join us on facebook where you can check out pictures from the latest events and network with other students to stay involved.

 Use this page as an introduction to the resources offered by NJSOP and learn how involvement in your state society can benefit you as a new O.D.

 To receive information from the NJSOP, contact us at (609) 323-4012 and ask to be added as a student member.

 The NJSOP at a Glance

 - 600+ members dedicated to advancing optometry and meeting the eye care needs of the public.